dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 ### **Time**

-The need to transition to quantum-resistant algorithms now while simultaneously being aware of potential, hidden subtleties in their resistance to standard attacks drives transition designs towards hybridization.
+The need to transition to post-quantum algorithms now while simultaneously being aware of potential, hidden subtleties in their resistance to standard attacks drives transition designs towards hybridization.
 Mosca’s equation [MOSCA] very simply illustrates the risk of post-quantum transition delay: `l +